jacopotagliabue/spark_tree2lambda/README.md

 * build a prediction service that recursively travels the parse tree at run time and return the prediction based on the model decision nodes
 * wrap the service in an AWS lambda function that can be invoked through API Gateway

+Obviously, when going from Spark serialized model to runnable Python code, a more "brute-force" approach is available - i.e. producing a python function replacing line after line Spark's syntactic features with Python's.
+We provide (see section below) a quick "regex+loop replace" version of that idea as well, but since it's less interesting the endpoint in the project is powered by the parse tree (replacing that with the "brute-force" version will be trivial if one wishes to do so).

 ## Project structure
 The lambda entry point for the endpoint is in `handler.py`, while the model conversion is made through the `spark_to_python_service.py` service.
 The project comes with several folders with additional materials, in particular: